pbenner/autodiff/README.md

 ## Scalars

 Autodiff defines three different scalar types.
 A *Scalar* contains a single mutable value that can be the result of a mathematical operation, whereas the value of a *ConstScalar* is constant and fixed when the scalar is created.
-Automatic differentiation is implemented by *MagicScalar* types and allow to compute first and second order derivatives.
-Autodiff implements the following scalars:
+Automatic differentiation is implemented by *MagicScalar* types that allow to compute first and second order derivatives.
+Autodiff supports the following scalars types:

 | Scalar       | Implemented interfaces
 |--------------|------------------------------------------------------ |